-The swastika is now a universal symbol for hate and racism, however before the Nazis used it as their symbol it was a worldwide symbol of peace and good luck.
-It is possible for the actions of a few men, in history, to change the meaning of a symbol.
+The swastika is now a universal symbol for hate and racism.
+Before the Nazis adopted it, however, it had long been a worldwide symbol of peace and good luck.
+It is possible for the actions of a few men, in history, to change the deep meaning of a symbol.
 This page presents a brief history of the Swastika and then presents an argument that the Christian Cross is as much of a symbol of evil as the swastika and that they should both be either exterminated or permitted.

-The Swastika in todays society is a symbol of evil - not just of historical evil, but also of present-day hatred, prejudice and violence.
+The Swastika in today's world is a symbol of evil - not just of historical evil, but also of present-day hatred, prejudice and violence.

 “It is the cause of much litigation when a swastika appears anywhere. [...]
 If we look past the history of the swastika, the pre-WWII history that is, we can see that millions of men lost their lives in war and concentration camps under the rule of Adolf Hitler, with the swastika displayed upon their flag.
 At face value, this seems a good reason not to like looking at swastikas.
 But what about the pre-nazi history of the swastika?”

 Until the Swastika was used by the Nazis it was universally seen as a good symbol representing a range of positive things.
 It represented luck and strength, divinity and Christ.
 The meaning of the word "Swastika" is "good to be", a good luck wish.